 - Input and output: How exactly do we give the system input and output?
 Predicting masked bits has obvious shortcomings, like that it naturally tries to predict what a flawed humans might say on some topic, rather than what the truth is.
 This problem may be solvable by doing things like flagging some inputs as highly reliable, and trusting the system to automatically learn the association of that flag with truth and insight, and then priming the system with that flag when we ask it questions.
 Or would it be better to build a new, separate interface into the guts of the world model?
 If so, how?

 - Sculpting the world model: There may be too much information in the world for our best algorithms to learn it all.
-In humans, we use attention; thus an entomologist and botanist can look at the same picture of a garden but enrich their world-models in very different directions.
+Thus an entomologist and botanist can look at the same picture of a garden but enrich their world-models in very different directions.
 (When I look at a picture of a garden, I zone out and learn nothing whatsoever.)
+In humans, our innate goals play a critical role in directing the learning process (see my later post Predictive Coding = RL + SL + Bayes + MPC), but I was hoping to avoid those types of real-world goals; what do we do instead?
 Can we flag some masked bits as really important to "think about" longer and harder before making a prediction?
 Or what?

 - Training data: Exactly what data should we feed it?
 Is there dangerous data that we need to censor?
 Is there unhelpful data that makes it dumber?
 Is text enough to get AGI, or does there also need to be audio and video?
 (People can be perfectly intelligent without sight or hearing, though they do have tactile graphics...)
 Books, articles, and YouTube are obvious sources of training data; are there less obvious but important data sources we should also be thinking about?
 How does the choice of training data impact safety and interpretability?